 In Compositions synesthétiques (Dürer), Aëgerter has drawn lines on ten of her favorite engravings by Albrecht Dürer (1471-1528) in a game between intuition and reason (somewhat inspired by her art history studies).
+The full series of ten silkscreened prints is gathered in this archival box edition.

 Her compositions, printed in the true format of the originals, are meticulously screen printed with colorful and tangible lines in gravel, braille, and rubber.
 The lines, colour, and texture effects highlight parts of Dürer’s depictions, revealing a realm of subjective interpretations.